2004 Detroit Lions season: Week 3: vs. Philadelphia Eagles

-In Week 3, the Lions hosted the eventual NFC-champion Philadelphia Eagles.
+In Week 3, the Lions hosted the eventual NFC champion Philadelphia Eagles.
 After three punts to start the game, the Eagles got on the board first with a Donovan McNabb 1-yard touchdown run.
 After Joey Harrington was strip-sacked, McNabb found Terrell Owens on a 29-yard pass to go up 14–0.
 After a Lions punt, McNabb found his third touchdown with a 1-yard pass to Mike Bartrum.
 After two punts, the Lions scored with a Harrington pass to Roy Williams to put the halftime score at 21–7.

 The Eagles extended their lead with a David Akers 26-yard field goal and, after a Lions punt, a 47-yard field goal.
 After a turnover on downs, the Lions got the ball back on a fumble recovery.
-However, they went three-and-out, and the Eagles got another field goal, this time from 39-yards out, to go up 30–7.
+However, they went three-and-out, and the Eagles got a 39-yard field goal to go up 30–7.
 The Lions scored on a Harrington pass to Roy Williams to pull within 17.
 After another turnover on downs, the Lions sealed their 30–13 loss.